-Nelson and Knight, both married with children, also exchanged text messages to each other outside of work.
+During the last six months of Nelson's employment, Nelson and Knight, both married with children, started sending text messages to each other outside of work.
 Neither objected to the texting.

 In a subsequent conversation between Knight and Nelson's husband, Knight said Nelson had done nothing wrong and that "she was the best dental assistant he ever had," the decision read.

-Nelson filed a lawsuit, arguing that Knight fired her because of her gender.
-She did not contend that he committed sexual harassment.
+Nelson filed a lawsuit, contending that Knight fired her because of her gender.
+She did not say he committed sexual harassment.

 A district court sided with Knight; Nelson appealed.